ArisenIO/arisen/docs/01_aos/02_usage/03_development-environment/01_local-multi-node-testnet.md

 ## Goal

 This section describes how to set up a multi-node blockchain configuration running on a single host.
 This is referred to as a _**single host, multi-node testnet**_.
 We will set up two nodes on your local computer and have them communicate with each other.
-The examples in this section rely on three command-line applications, `nodeos`, `keosd`, and `cleos`.
+The examples in this section rely on three command-line applications, `aos`, `awalletd`, and `arisecli`.
 The following diagram depicts the desired testnet configuration.

 ![Single host multi node testnet](single-host-multi-node-testnet.png)

 ## Before you begin

 * [Install the ARISEN software](../../../00_install/index.md) before starting this section.
-* It is assumed that `nodeos`, `cleos`, and `keosd` are accessible through the path.
+* It is assumed that `aos`, `arisecli`, and `awalletd` are accessible through the path.
 If you built ARISEN using shell scripts, make sure to run the [Install Script](../../../00_install/01_build-from-source/01_shell-scripts/03_install-arisen-binaries.md).
-* Know how to pass [Nodeos options](../../02_usage/00_nodeos-options.md) to enable or disable functionality.
+* Know how to pass [Aos options](../../02_usage/00_aos-options.md) to enable or disable functionality.

 ## Steps